 Fig. 10: The "ok" directory should be placed in this folder like shown here.
-Back out to the WinPython root folder which you extracted and launch the "WinPython Command Prompt", then navigate to the FPGA Software folder as shown in figure 11.
-Type pip install PyVISA-1.8-py2.py3-none-any.whl and press enter to install PyVisa on your system.
-Once the download is complete, close or minimize the WinPython Command Terminal.
-Navigate back to the FPGA Software folder normally through your computer, then double click "FrontPanelUSB-Win- \times 64-4.5.6" to install the Opal Kelly Front Panel tools.
+Back out to the WinPython root folder which you extracted and launch the "WinPython Command Prompt", then type pip install {whl_file_dir}\PyVISA-1.8-py2.py3-none-any.whl but do not hit enter.
+Instead, use the TAB key to cycle through autocomplete options until you find "FrontPanelUSB-Win-x64-4.5.6".
+This part of the WinPython doesn't make sense to me.
+I'll ask Bennett about what you're supposed to do.
+Ignore that the rest of this section is missing.

-Fig. 11: The FPGA folder with PyVisa, FrontPanelUSB, and Visual C drivers Allow the program to make changes to your computer, then follow the installation prompt all the way through.
-Finally, do the same for vcredist_x64 to install a Visual C driver which is required for the FPGA software to run.
-Once that installation is complete, you should be able to launch the FPGA software as described here.
 Locking the FFC-CM Before locking, it may be beneficial to familiarize yourself with the full list of API commands for the FFC-CM Laser Driver Board and Oscillator Board, as well as the front and rear panel connections, which can be found here.
 It is also important to note that, aside from those set in the FPGA software, all PID parameters come preset and should not need to be adjusted.
 Connections After initial verification of the FFC-CM with Tera Term, the system as a whole can be connected as shown in figure 12 with the exception of the pump diodes and CW laser.
 The USB "Optional Programming Interface" labeled "13" should already be connected to a Windows 10 machine, and should be left connected for the duration of this setup.
 Ensure that the FPGA remains off until Step 7.
 In general, do not power on any components of the system until explicitly instructed to do so.
 Failing to follow the correct start-up order may damage your system.